 What do I mean?
 You and they approach things differently, using different Values, Goals, and Resources.
 Employees often choose instant gratification, while owners often choose delayed gratification.
 It’s a problem at many agencies, because the difference is seemingly invisible—you don’t notice ’til it’s too late.

 Here in Part 1, I share why this is important, how the problem happens, and an example from when I was an employee.
 In Part 2, I share five examples to help you recognize the problem at your agency.
-And in Part 3 on July 25, I’ll share nine ways to fix the problem.
+Finally in Part 3, I share nine ways to fix the problem.

 Why this is important for your agency